jarmitage/resonators/README.md

 - `ModelLoader` class depends on Ben Strasser's "Fast C++ CSV Parser" https://github.com/ben-strasser/fast-cpp-csv-parser

+### JavaScript

+Relies on Bela WebSocket server wrapper and integration with `Resonator.h` which is not ready to be shared yet...

+- `BelaWS.js`: connects to Bela over a Web Socket
+- `Resonators.js`: real-time bidirectional updating of resonator model, using `p5.js`

 ### Jupyter & Python

 Some convenience functions, not pretty yet...